-The District's 2016-17 budget and multi-year projections include projected movement on the salary schedules for units earned and years of service.
+The District's 2017-18 budget and multi-year projections include projected movement on the salary schedules for units earned and years of service.
 Negotiated salary increases for employees are added to the budget at the time of the specific employee group's settlement.
-Certificated staffing was added to the multi-year projections as a result of attrition, to maintain instructional program needs, and as a result of growing student enrollment.
-Classified staffing increased by the addition of Special Education paraeducators as required by student IEPs and custodial hours were increased to accommodate the expansion in the number of portable classrooms.
+Certificated staffing was remained static in the multi-year projections as a result of attrition, to maintain instructional program needs, and as a result of no increase to student enrollment.
+Classified staffing increased by the addition of Special Education paraeducators as required by student IEPs and custodial hours were increased in the multi-year projections to accommodate the expansion in the number of classrooms.

-Enrollment growth had been approximately 5% per year.
-This growth has slowed and enrollment for the last two years has been flat.
-The District has been studying this pattern and is budgeting for continued enrollment growth and additional facilities at a more modest rate.
+Enrollment growth had flat, with a slight decline in the current and last year.
+The District has been studying this pattern and is budgeting for continued flat or slight declines in enrollment.
 Costs for Special Education services continue to increase and the District is constantly differentiating programs to better serve all of its students and to provide improved services to targeted students within the District.

 As the state moves towards full implementation of the Local Control Funding Formula, Las Lomitas Elementary School District will remain a Basic Aid funded district.
 This means that the District will continue to rely on local property taxes as the largest single source of revenue.
 Increases to revenue will primarily be determined by taxes assessed on local property valuations and the stability of this revenue will vary with the local economy.
-The District's property tax income for 2016-17 is projected to be 6.5% more than in 2015-16.
+The District's property tax income for 2017-18 is projected to be 6.1% more than in 2016-17.
 In subsequent years property tax revenues are projected to increase by 5%.